volfpeter/htmy/docs/examples/fastapi-htmx-tailwind-daisyui.md

 def make_htmy_context(request: Request) -> Context:
-    """Creates the base HTMY context for rendering."""
+    """Creates the base htmy context for rendering."""
     # The context will map the `Request` type to the current request and the User class
     # to the current user.
 This is similar to what the `ContextAware` utility does, but
     # simpler.
 With this context, components will be able to easily access the request